Please select a unique custom ID to store the result

 Select one of the preset genomes or use "Own files" to upload your own genome.

-For the preset genomes of Salmonella (substr.
-SL1344) (FASTA, GFF) and E. coli (K12) (FASTA, GFF) we provide a list of essential genes.
-For Clostridium difficile 630 (FASTA, GFF) and Fusobacterium nucleatum (ATCC 23726) (FASTA, GFF) we provide the newest genome files with annotations.
-Other genomes (FASTA) and their annotations (GFF) can be downloaded from the NCBI website and uploaded using the "Own files" option.
-For more details on how to download custom genomes, have a look at our help page
+Several preset genomes are available.
+For most preset organisms we provide a list of essential genes that can be selected as target genes.
+For organisms marked with an NCBI accession, the genome and annotation files will be downloaded automatically on first use.
+Other genomes (FASTA) and their annotations (GFF) can be downloaded from the NCBI website and uploaded using the "Own files" option, or by entering an NCBI assembly accession directly.
+For more details on how to download custom genomes, have a look at our help page.

 Below, custom FASTA and GFF files of a bacterium of interest can be uploaded (can be downloaded from NCBI):